sunay-d/sunay-d/README.md

 ### Hi there 👋, Sunay Doğan
 #### I am a web developer
 Hello there!
-Welcome to my GitHub page. 🌸 I'm Sunay.
+Welcome to my GitHub page. 🌸 I'm Sunay from Turkey.
 I first started my coding journey with Python.
 Nowadays I am working on my JavaScript skills. 👩‍💻 In other words, I have grown from 🐍 to 🐪, 🤭.
+I aim to be a great web developer 😎.
 You can reach me via my social media accounts.
 Before that, do not forget to check my projects 🙃.
 I want to wish you a good morning, good afternoon, good evening, and a goodnight. 👋

 Skills: HTML / CSS/ JS / PYTHON